gitextensions/GitExtensionsDoc/source/modify_history.rst

 The options offered are :

 - reorder the lines to reorder the commits,
-- delete a line to throw away a commit and the changes introduced by the commit,
+- remove a line to throw away a commit and the changes introduced by the commit,
 - write `r` or `reword` in front of a commit to rewrite the commit message,
 - write `f` or `fixup` in front of a commit to meld the commit with the previous commit and with keeping the commit message of the first commit,
 - write `s` or `squash` in front of a commit to meld the commit with the previous commit and with rewriting the commit message.